PureStorage-OpenConnect/arc-px-vmware-faststart/vmware_vm_pool/README.md

 **VSPHERE_PASSWORD** - the password for the user used to connect to vSphere vCenter with can be specified via the TF_VAR_VSPHERE_PASSWORD environment variable, alternatively it can be specified when prompted for after issuing `terraform apply`

-**AZDATA_PASSWORD** - can be specified via the TF_VAR_AZDATA_PASSWORD environment variable, alternatively it can be specified when prompted for after issuing `terraform apply`

-To reiterate the point made earlier, if all you are interested in is deploying this one module and none of the other related modules, execute the terraform commands in the directory containing the HCL code for this module - this removes the need to specify variables in the `variables.tf` files for all of the other modules.

 **Note**
 - The compute node attribute should be set to true for virtual machine that host worker nodes, otherwise it should be set to false
 - 120GB for the OS disk size was found to be the smallest size that could accomodated big data cluster container images, when configuring the guest OS,